YimingZhang07/finpricing/README.md

 ## Usage

-- TODO

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License

-`finpricing` was created by Francis Zhang.
+`finpricing` was created by Yiming Zhang.
 It is licensed under the terms of the MIT license.

 ## Credits